-How Telstra achieved B2B customer experience excellence with CloudSense
+How Telstra achieved an effortless B2B customer experience with CloudSense

 Telstra is Australia’s leading telecommunications and technology company, offering a full range of communications services and competing in all telecommunications markets.